-Good air quality is a basic determinant of health.
-However, in 2023 government Ministers confirmed that up to 43,000 deaths per year were attributable to PM2.5, a major pollutant which significantly contributes to poor air quality, and the UK Health and Security Agency has cited air pollution as the largest environmental risk to public health.
+Clean air is fundamental to our health and wellbeing.
+Yet, air pollution in the UK remains one of the most serious environmental health risks.
+In 2023, government Ministers confirmed that up to 43,000 deaths per year were linked to exposure to PM2.5 air pollution - tiny particles that can penetrate deep into the lungs.
+The UK Health and Security Agency has also identified air pollution as the largest environmental risk to public health.

 This is why we are campaigning for better air quality for all.